streamoid/Animator-iOS/AnimatorExample/Pods/Streamoid-Animator/README.md

 </dict>
 ```
 - Enable permission to support camera :
-- In iOS10 and Xcode 8, Apple requires permission to use came and photo library.
+- In iOS10 and Xcode 8, Apple requires permission to use camera and photo library.
 So, the following must be added to your info.plist filte to use camera and photo library:
 ```sh
 <key>NSCameraUsageDescription</key>
 <value>Uses Camera </value>